-The actual cost for educating a student per year is approximately \$32,900 for a day student, and \$39,100 for a resident student, assuming the campus is at full capacity.
+The actual cost for educating a student per year is currently three to four times the amount billed to a student for regular full time fees and room and board.
 Because of the school's substantial endowment and contribution income, the fees per student are considerably lower than the cost.
 Fees are maintained at the current level to assure fiscal soundness in accordance with the College's annual budget.